DATA PROTECTION POLICY

 - Data should never be saved directly to laptops or mobile devices like tablets or smart phones

-- All servers and computers containing data should be protected by approved security software and a firewall
+- All servers and computers containing data should be protected by encryption, approved security software and a firewall

 Physical Security of the premises: